 SOLAREDGE DEADLINE ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against SolarEdge, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-01, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against SolarEdge, Inc. (“SolarEdge” or the “Company”) (NASDAQ: SEDG) in the United States Southern District Court of New York on behalf of all persons and entities who purchased or otherwise acquired SolarEdge securities between August 6, 2022 and October 19, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+01, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against SolarEdge, Inc. ("SolarEdge" or the "Company") SEDG in the United States Southern District Court of New York on behalf of all persons and entities who purchased or otherwise acquired SolarEdge securities between August 6, 2022 and October 19, 2022, both dates inclusive (the "Class Period").
 Investors have until January 3, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.